Ghostkeeper/CookingRecipes/FishSticks.md

 Algorithm
 ---------
-1. Bake the fish sticks
+1. Cook the fish sticks in the air fryer
-	- Pan: Big 7-ply DeMeyere
-	- Duration: 8 minutes
-	- Power: 8
+	- 200C
-	- Oil: Generous
+	- 10 minutes
-2. Turn often.

 Criticism
 ---------
-* Too much oil.
-Some sticks get soggy.
-* Not enough time to give every stick a spot in the centre, so some of them might not get cooked through.
-Turn often.
+* Not very crunchy.
+Maybe that's the low-fat reality, but maybe cooking it hotter helps.
+* Maybe stack them such that they can aerate their water better?
+Or maybe defrost them beforehand?
+Less soggy will be more crunchy.